aphrochl/NtuaFlix/front-end/README.md

 # Front-end

-This directory contains the front-end implementation for the **NtuaFlix project**, responsible for presenting data in a web environment.
+This directory contains the front-end implementation for the **NtuaFlix** project, responsible for presenting data in a web environment.

 ## Contents: